-JA Job Shadow offers students a unique opportunity: a visit to a professional work environment and insights into how to find and keep a fulfilling career.
-Students participating in the program will acquire and apply the skills needed in demanding and ever-changing workplaces.
-Students will be able to recognize career clusters and potential job positions; understand the importance of researching the requirements needed to earn a position; and develop job-hunting tools, such as networking, resumes, and interviewing skills.
-The program is composed of three 45-minute classroom sessions and the job shadow visit, which usually is four to five hours in length.
+Job Shadows offer students a unique opportunity: a visit to a professional work environment and insights into how to find and keep a fulfilling career.
+Students participating in the program acquire and apply the skills needed in demanding and ever-changing workplaces.
+Students are able to recognize career clusters and potential job positions; understand the importance of researching the requirements needed to earn a position; and develop job-hunting tools, such as networking, CV-writing, and interviewing skills.

 JA Africa runs leadership camps for girls annually, bringing together girls with female professionals at the top of their companies to exchange knowledge and learning.
 Leadership Camps target young women before they enter the workforce, while they are making decisions about their careers in order to build their interests and ambition before society convinces them to alter their options and ambitions.

 This program pulls together girls from the ages of 14-19 to help them develop their life plans; learning important lessons on a variety of subjects including health, wealth, family, professionalism, etc. During a three-day period girls are coached by accomplished professional women from influential companies.
 They begin to think about what kinds of jobs they aspire to have and what it takes to get there, the explore how many children they want to have, what kinds of schools they want their children to go to and the affordability of their lifestyles including school fees, health insurance and vacations.
 They begin to understand the implications of all their life decisions.